Sony Point and Shoot Camera Review

 And here’s a photo I snapped of our house.

-Photos with slight editing in Lightroom / Photoshop
+Photos with light editing in Lightroom / Photoshop

 This next set of photos were taken by Stephanie Parker of PlainChicken.com.
 Stephanie introduced me to this amazing little camera.
 We traveled together this summer to Sweden, Amsterdam, Budapest, Austria, and Germany.
 She got some AMAZING photos with this tiny point & shoot camera while I lugged around my huge Canon 70D DSLR and 24-70mm f/2.8 lens.
-Now, I love this setup when I’m at home, but when you’re traveling, it’s so nice to be able to get great, fast photos without having to carry around a huge camera.
+I love this big camera and lens when I’m at home, but when you’re traveling, it’s so nice to be able to get great, fast photos without having to carry around a huge camera.
+I always travel with this little Sony camera now!

 Here’s how I edit my photos in Lightroom.
 Most of the time I just add a little Fill Light and Vibrance.